helloserve/adventofcode/2016/README.md

 My decision hierarchy or prioritization are as follows:

 1. In order to speed up initial moves, first check the floor above to move asssemblies up.
-The assumption is that it will only be later on that fitting M and G items will be on the same floor.
+The assumption is that it will only be later on that matching M and G items will be on the same floor.
 2. Consider items on the same floor.
 We first want to try and consider moving whatever we can up.
 3. Then we look if we are matching anything below, so we can consider moving the assembly down where it will fit, meaning the following move can mvoe them up together.
 4. If we don't fit anything outright, we try and move as many (two) at a time as we can.
 These has to be of the same assembly type, or by themselves.
 We consider moving up or down, but not down if there are no items below me because we would simply have to bring it up again.